cosmicCode42/OC-archive/README.md

 Code not written by me and not covered below is attributed to proper sources in comments within the code.
 All other code is written by me.

 #### Guidance and Inspiration

+Used OpenAI's [ChatGPT](https://chat.openai.com/) for help with checking my code and figuring out the login system.